wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 Notice that the template provides literal text for enclosing each source name in quotation marks, for separating the source names with commas, and for enclosing the list in square brackets.
 The `trimTrailingComma` function suppresses the comma after the last source name.

-## Listing the Definitions of an Alert's Time Series
+## List the Definitions of an Alert's Time Series

 You can use the following iterators to visit each time series in the indicated [category](#series-category) and return the series' defining information.
 The defining information for a series is a preformatted string that contains the source name, the metric name, and any point tags (shown as `<key>=<value>` pairs).